tastylive logo

 Choosing the strike for a given options position depends heavily on one’s outlook for the underlying security.

-For example, a bullish investor might choose to buy a call, or sell a put.
-But the strike price will depend on the investor’s outlook.
+For example, a bullish trader might choose to buy a call, or sell a put.
+But the exact strike price of the option(s) utilized for this position will depend heavily on the trader’s unique outlook.

-If the investor expects a big move in the underlying, he she might buy an upside call with a high delta.
-However, if the investor expects the stock to only increase by a small amount, then he/she might elect to sell a high delta put.
+If the trader expects a big move in the underlying, he or she might buy an upside call with a high delta.
+However, if the investor expects the stock to only increase by a small amount, then he or she might elect to sell a put with a high delta.

-Strike selection also hinges on one’s specific risk profile, or appetite for risk.
+Strike selection also hinges on one’s specific risk profile and/or appetite for risk.
 For example the maximum loss for a long call is the total premium outlaid to enter the position.
 On the other hand, the maximum loss for a short put is theoretically unlimited.

 That means certain investors may be more comfortable purchasing a long call, as opposed to selling a put.
 For this same reason, a bearish investor might be more inclined to purchase a put, as opposed to selling a call.